 The MAST Discovery Portal is the primary web interface for discovering, visualizing, assessing, and retrieving calibrated data products from the JWST calibration pipeline, as well as calibration and engineering data products and services.

-There are a variety of ways for researchers to access JWST data of interest, including the MAST Discovery Portal which is the primary web interface for discovering, visualizing, assessing, and retrieving archived data.
+There are a variety of ways for researchers to access JWST data of interest, including the MAST Discovery Portal (hereafter, Portal) which is the primary web interface for discovering, visualizing, assessing, and retrieving archived data.
 The portal also provides access to ancillary and engineering data related to the observations, and data quality summaries that enable users to assess any anomalies during the observations, the achieved exposure depth, and the calibration processing.
 Users may evaluate contemporaneous calibration reference data that were used to remove the instrumental signature from the science data products.
 They may also discover data through a programmatic (software-based) interface such as the MAST Applications Programming Interface (API), and through various community tools.
 Users may elect to be notified as data from new JWST observations become available through MAST.

 Data product types